 - Proposed dissertation title and a description of the proposed research.
 The description should include: purpose of the study, theoretical framework(s), research questions, methodology, importance of the study, limitations, use of funding (maximum two pages, single spaced, Times New Roman 12)

-NFMLTA Travel Support Grants for Foreign Language Professionals (Including Graduate Students)
+NFMLTA Conference Presentation Support Grant for Foreign Language Professionals (Including Graduate Students)

 Instituted in 2017 by the NFMLTA, this grant is intended to help defray the costs of conference attendance by foreign language professionals during the year.
 Awards with a limit of $1,000 of reimbursable expenses per awardee will be made.
 Earlier submissions are encouraged, as conference acceptances and cost information becomes available to applicants.